safl/scipy_proceedings_2012/papers/simon_lund/simon_lund.rst

 Vector Engine
 ~~~~~~~~~~~~~

-In order to maximize the CPU cache utilization and enables parallel execution the first stage in the VE is to form a set of instructions that enables data blocking.
+In order to maximize the CPU cache utilization and enables parallel execution in the first stage of the VE is to form a set of instructions that enables data blocking.
 That is, a set of instructions where all instructions can be applied on one data block completely at a time without violating data dependencies.
 This set of instructions will be referred to as a kernel.

 The VE will form the kernel based on the batch of instructions it receives from the VEM.
-The VE examines each instruction sequentially and keep adding instruction to the kernel until it reaches an instruction that is not **blockable** with the rest of the kernel.
+The VE examines each instruction sequentially and keeps adding instructions to the kernel until it reaches an instruction that is not **blockable** with the rest of the kernel.
 In order to be blockable with the rest of the kernel an instruction must satisfy the following two properties where :math:`A` is all instructions in the kernel and :math:`N` is the new instruction.

-1. The input arrays of :math:`N` and the output array of :math:`A` do not share any data or represents precisely the same data.
+1. The input arrays of :math:`N` and the output array of :math:`A` do not share any data or represent precisely the same data.
-2. The output array of :math:`N` and the input and output arrays of :math:`A` do not share any data or represents precisely the same data.
+2. The output array of :math:`N` and the input and output arrays of :math:`A` do not share any data or represent precisely the same data.

 When the VE has formed a kernel, it is ready for execution.
-Since all instruction in a kernel supports data blocking the VE can simply assign one block of data to each CPU-core in the system and thus utilizing multiple CPU-cores.
+Since all instructions in a kernel supports data blocking the VE can simply assign one block of data to each CPU-core in the system and thus utilizing multiple CPU-cores.
 In order to maximize the CPU cache utilization the VE may divide the instructions into even more data blocks.
 The idea is to access data in chunks that fits in the CPU cache.
 The user, through an environment variable, manually configures the number of data blocks the VE will use.

 .. [*] The function mremap() in GNU C library 2.4 and greater.
 .. [*] The function mprotect() in the POSIX.1-2001 standard.